techlahoma/how-to-usergroups/Sponsored-Group.md

   We have automation in place that schedules tweets and opens issues, and recurring events don't play nicely with our automation.

 - Schedule all meetings at least 7 days in advance
   Please make sure the event is created on meetup *at least 7 days in advance.* There are a few reasons for this, including our automation and generally making sure space is available.
 It's also nice for your attendees to be able to know when and where the next meeting will be with enough planning time.
+Meetup automatically announces your meeting 7 days before it occurs to your members as well.

 - Coordinate any streaming with the broadcasting committee
   If you would like your meetup to be streamed, please contact the broadcasting committee to coordinate.
-You can ask questions in the `#ss46-ug-leaders` channel in slack.
+You can ask questions in the [#ss46-ug-leaders](https://techlahoma.slack.com/messages/GDG4UT8A0/) channel in slack.
 (If you are not in this channel, you can request access from the usergroup committee.)

 *Please note: if your meetup is not created at least 7 days in advance, **you _will not_ be able to meet at Starspace46.***